The British Academy is delighted to announce the successful applicants to its new Early Childhood Development Programme.

 • Dr Keetie Roelen, Research Fellow and Co-Director of the Centre for Social Protection, Institute of Development Studies – Pathways to Stronger Futures in Haiti: How Can Economic Strengthening Through Comprehensive Social Protection Improve Early Childhood Development?

-• Dr Jolene Skordis-Worrall, Senior Lecturer in Health and Development Economics, University College London – Developing a Scalable Programme to Promote Early Childhood Nutrition and Development in Rural Uganda: A Feasibility Study
+• Dr Jolene Skordis-Worrall, Reader in Health and Development Economics, University College London – Developing a Scalable Programme to Promote Early Childhood Nutrition and Development in Rural Uganda: A Feasibility Study

 • Dr Sharon Wolf, Assistant Professor in Human Development and Education, University of Pennsylvania – Assessing Sustained Impacts of the Quality Preschool for Ghana Teacher Training Intervention on Children’s Early Primary Grade Outcomes